pln-dna/pln-dna.github.io/docs/index.md

 Y-DNA testing tends to be less frequently done than standard autosomal testing (as provided by, for example, Ancestry, MyHeritage, 23andMe, FTDNA 'Family Finder').
 This is partly because it tends to get less attention, only biological men can do it and because only one testing company provides comprehensive Y-DNA testing, namely FTDNA, with the essential database for matching results.
 While one company may sound like a restiction, this does mean that there is a single Y-DNA database with consistent testing and reporting standards.

-Y-DNA can 'reach back' further in time because there is no genetic mixing of Y-DNA at every generation.
-This makes it a very powerfull tol
+Y-DNA can 'reach back' further in time than traditional autosomal testing because there is no genetic mixing of Y-DNA at every generation.
+It does however only follow the paternal line - an outer edge of your family tree.

 ## Who should test ?